Marker Logo

 this page online

-Industry & Commerce.
 In addition, it is included in the California Historical Landmarks series list.
 A significant historical month for this entry is October 1850.

 Location.
 37° 20.264′ N, 121° 53.755′ W. Marker is in San Jose, California, in Santa Clara County.
 It is in Downtown San Jose.
-Marker is on St. James Street just east of Terraine Street, on the left when traveling east.
+It is on St. James Street just east of Terraine Street, on the left when traveling east.
 Touch for map.
 Marker is at or near this postal address: 183 St James Street, San Jose CA 95110, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Thomas Fallon House (about 500 feet away, measured in a direct line); The Juan Bautista de Anza Trail (about 500 feet away); International Business Machines : RAMAC (about 700 feet away); Luis María Peralta Adobe (about 700 feet away); Birthplace of A.P.
+At least 8 other markers are within walking distance of this marker: Thomas Fallon House (about 500 feet away, measured in a direct line); The Juan Bautista de Anza Trail (about 500 feet away); International Business Machines : RAMAC (about 700 feet away); Luis Marνa Peralta Adobe (about 700 feet away); Birthplace of A.P.
 Giannini (approx. 0.2 miles away); Santa Clara County Courthouse (approx. 0.2 miles away); The Palomar Ballroom (approx. 0.2 miles away); Henry's Hi-Life (approx. 0.2 miles away).
 Touch for a list and map of all markers in San Jose.

-More about this marker.
-California Historical Landmark #434 - Pellier Nursery, and other markers were temporarily removed from Pellier Park.
+#434 - Pellier Nursery, and other markers were temporarily removed from Pellier Park.

 The plaque was removed in 2007 for construction, and in 2024 it was reinstalled.
+There are two identical plaques, with one at each end of the park.

 Pellier Park image.
 Click for full size.

-Photographed By George Midwin, 2024
+Photographed by George Midwin, 2024

-2. Pellier Park
+3. Pellier Park

 Pellier Park Temporary Marker image.
 Click for full size.

-Photographed By Barry Swackhamer, January 30, 2012
+Photographed by Barry Swackhamer, January 30, 2012

-3. Pellier Park Temporary Marker
+4. Pellier Park Temporary Marker

 Pellier Park Location image.
 Click for full size.

-Photographed By Barry Swackhamer, January 30, 2012
+Photographed by Barry Swackhamer, January 30, 2012

-4. Pellier Park Location
+5. Pellier Park Location

 Pellier Park Marker - 1995 image.
 Click for full size.

-Photographed By Donald Laird, July 12, 1995
+Photographed by Donald Laird, July 12, 1995

 6. Pellier Park Marker - 1995